MisanZx/SC-300/README.md

 Within the MS Entra, under Risky Activities, you can investigate the users report and action them accordingly.

-The Risk history tab shows the evenders that led to a user withint he last 90 days.
+The Risk history tab shows the events that led to a user withint he last 90 days.

 It is generally recommended to lower the risk with an admin remediation action such as resetting a password or dismissing the risk if a false positive.